 Norway is the original home of Samtext, and our Oslo office has some of the most creative translators in Norway in-house.
 An open exchange of information between you, the project manager, the translator and the proofreader ensures that your texts are thoroughly understood, and that the proper technical terms are used in the translation.
 In addition to in-house translators, we also use Norwegian freelancers when we have high volumes of work.
 These work in close collaboration with our own translators, copy editors and proofreaders.

 Do you currently have a text that needs to be translated into Norwegian?
 Or are you looking for a better translation agency than the one you have now?
 E-mail email@example.com or call +47 22 80 52 00 to talk to our experts.

-Our Stockholm office has some of Sweden’s most skilled specialists in the transcreation of marketing texts into Swedish.
+Our Stockholm office has some of Sweden’s most skilled specialists in the transcreation of marketing texts.
 We translate for numerous Nordic companies, and the subject areas include everything from corporate finance to tourism.

 We translate a wide variety of texts, including company websites, intranet sites, electronic direct mail, online stores, HR systems, apps, press releases, product brochures, data sheets, manuals, job adverts, course material and prospectuses.